 Implement tracking software that sends instant alerts if a delay occurs, allowing logistics teams to address issues proactively.
 This real-time visibility reduces the domino effect that delayed deliveries can have.

 Pro Tip: Set up automated alerts for key checkpoints along the route to ensure everything stays on schedule.
+Real-time tracking enhances both shipment planning and management and customer satisfaction.

 4. Maintain Buffer Stock